Every advertiser takes immense pride in the ads they write.

 That’s the question Google is looking to answer with their new Ad Suggestions feature.

 As of now, Google will begin to automatically suggest new ads to run within your campaigns.
-Once Google creates an ad suggestion, advertisers will receive email notification and then will be able to review, edit, or dismiss these ad suggestions within the Recommendations page.
-If they don’t act within 14 days, these ads will be applied to their accounts automatically.
+Once Google creates an ad suggestion, advertisers will receive an email notification and then will be able to review, edit, or dismiss these ad suggestions within the Recommendations page.
+If they don’t act within 14 days, these suggestions will be applied to their accounts automatically.

 While some might welcome the extra help from Google Ads (formerly known as AdWords), many PPC’ers don’t love the idea of Google adding ads to their account (potentially without their involvement).
 So why would Google risk upsetting advertisers?

 Well, Google is only going to surface these suggestions in campaigns already set to “Optimize” their ad rotation and have potential to improve performance.